openmarmot/dani.openmarmot.com/README.md

 \# !! make sure to cd to your project directly now, after this the setup is local

-\# make a project folder and initalize the cdk project
+\# make a project folder and initalize the cdk project.
-mkdir dani-web
+\# note - this is only necessary if you are starting from scratch mkdir dani-web
 cd dani-web
 cdk init app --language typescript

+\# update package.json as needed and install packages with npm
+npm install

+\# create a certificate in AWS Certificate Manager.
+\# this requires manual approval steps so it is not done with cdk..